Communities

 Considerate Constructors Scheme

-The Considerate Constructors Scheme (CCS) is an industrywide organisation that strives to improve the image of the construction industry and leave a positive legacy through implementation of best practice in the areas of community engagement, the environment and workforce wellbeing.
-CCS scores and benchmarks construction sites in terms of their positive impact within their locality.
-We maintained an above target high score of 42.9 (2023: 43.4) out of 50, which remains above the industry average of 40.6.
+The Considerate Constructors Scheme (CCS) strives to improve the image of the construction industry and leave a positive legacy, by implementing best practice in the areas of community engagement, the environment and workforce wellbeing.
+CCS scores and benchmarks Construction sites on their positive impact within their locality.
+We maintained a high score of 43.9 (2024: 42.9) out of 50, outperforming our target and remaining above the industry average of 40.6.

 Open Doors

-We took part in the Open Doors initiative again this year, with 251 students visiting 12 sites to gain insights into how we operate our sites, how we work alongside our subcontractors and supply chain, and what a career in construction can offer.
-We delivered presentations about possible career paths, the work we participate in, and gave attendees the opportunity to take part in site tours and see how a live site operates.
-This work forms part of our early careers commitment and is part of the broader engagement with the communities in which we operate.
+We took part in Build UK’s Open Doors initiative again this year, with circa 500 students visiting 17 of our sites.
+We delivered presentations covering possible career paths in construction and the work we participate in, and gave attendees the opportunity to see how a live site operates, including how we work alongside our supply chain.
+This forms part of our early careers commitment and our broader engagement with the communities in which we operate.

 Volunteering and charitable donations

-In addition to volunteering hours, we donated time, materials and money to the value of £365,000 (2023: £347,000) to charitable and community causes including Crash, the UK construction industry charity for the homeless, which we remain a patron of.
+In addition to volunteering hours, we donated time, materials and money to the value of £470,000 (2024: £365,000) to charitable and community causes including CRASH, the UK construction industry charity for the homeless, which we have been a patron of for 26 years.

 Head office